 A booth or salon rental lease agreement is a contract that is entered into between a retail hair salon or booth and an individual who is interested in taking up occupancy for a limited duration of time.

-By ‘terms of the agreement,’ we mean the duration of time in which the lease will be effective.
+- Delineate the terms: By ‘terms of the agreement,’ we mean the duration of time in which the lease will be effective.
 There are three main kinds of lease agreements, namely:

 - Fixed lease – Lasts longer than a month and is in many cases non-renewable.
 Here, the two parties spell out the start and end dates of the agreement.

 - Month-to-month Lease – This lasts strictly one month or 30 days.
 The agreement states the dates when the lease shall start and end.
-Given that it may be terminated premature, a clause exists which specifies when exactly such a termination may be invoked.
+Given that it may be terminated prematurely, a clause exists which specifies when exactly such a termination may be invoked.

 - Week-to-weak Lease – As the name implies, this one strictly stays in force for one week.
 It remains in force on a week-to-week basis until either party decides to bring it to an end.
 A clause also exists here to specify exactly when termination may have to be invoked.

 - Signature: As a final measure, you should append your signature and those of the witnesses and third parties.
 Make several copies and then serve each party with at least one copy.

 From the Lessor’s perspective, the lease agreement is to be used to establish the terms of the agreement, i.e., the rental payment, equipment, and the duration of the lease.
 When setting the governing rules for the Lessee, the rules must be well defined

 Here are free downloadable templates that can be customized as per need: